Sample Size Calculator Thurstone scale

-The number of completed responses in your survey is known as the sample size.
+Sample size is defined as the number of completed responses you get in your survey.
 Because it merely reflects a portion of the group of people (or target population) whose ideas or behavior you care about, it’s termed a sample.
 For example, a “random sample” is a method of sampling in which respondents are picked purely by chance from the general population.

 Find your target audience & elevate your research!